Case Study

 Case context: A clinical psychologist wants to test whether a new weekly therapy session reduces self-reported stress levels in college students.
 She measures students' stress levels once at the beginning of Week 7 (pretest), administers the therapy session, and measures their stress levels again at the beginning of Week 8 (posttest).
 She observes a drop in stress scores and concludes the therapy session was highly effective.
 However, historical data shows that students' stress levels naturally fluctuate significantly from week to week depending on their assignment schedules.

-Question: Based on the provided context, identify the major limitation of the psychologist's research design in terms of measurement frequency.
+Question: Identify the major limitation of the psychologist's research design in terms of measurement frequency.
 Then, explain how transitioning to an interrupted time-series design would address this limitation and why it would lead to a more valid conclusion.

 Key points:

-• Proposes transitioning to an interrupted time-series design by collecting multiple measurements before and after the therapy.
+• An interrupted time-series design involves collecting multiple measurements both before and after the intervention.

-• Explains that multiple measurements establish a baseline trend to rule out normal variation.
+• Multiple measurements establish a baseline trend that helps rule out normal variation as the cause of the observed change.

-Rubric: To earn full credit, the student must: 1) Identify that a single pretest and posttest measurement cannot rule out normal week-to-week variation.
-2) Explain that an interrupted time-series design requires collecting multiple measurements before and after the therapy.
-3) Describe how these multiple measurements establish a baseline trend to isolate the therapy's true effect from normal ongoing fluctuations.
+Rubric: To receive full credit, the answer must: 1) Identify that the single pretest and posttest measurements cannot account for normal, ongoing fluctuations in the dependent variable.
+2) Explain that transitioning to an interrupted time-series design involves collecting multiple measurements both before and after the intervention.
+3) Explain that these multiple measurements establish a baseline trend to rule out normal variation, thereby leading to a more valid conclusion.

 0